 Probate in IdahoAdded by Jason D. Melville in Articles & Publications, Tax Law on April 7, 2018

 The passing of a loved one or friend, even if expected, is a traumatic experience.
 Adding to the tumult is the survivors’ tasks of assessing the decedents’ assets, liabilities, and obligations and figuring out what to do next.
 A tool to assist the survivors with sorting things out is probate.
 Simply put, probate is the court-supervised process of inventorying the decedent’s assets, prioritizing and paying the decedent’s proper debts, and re-titling and distributing assets to the decedent’s rightful heirs.
-Although many are convinced that probate is spelled with four letters and not seven due to the time and cost that is often associated with it, the probate process is crucial to resolving a decedent’s affairs, settling any disputes with the decedent’s creditors and heirs, and transferring title of his or her assets to their new owners.
+Although many are convinced that “probate” is a four letter word due to the time and cost that is often associated with it, the probate process is crucial to resolving a decedent’s affairs, settling any disputes with the decedent’s creditors and heirs, and transferring title of his or her assets to their new owners.